 "Aye-aye, sir," Mahihko responded crisply, grinning cheerfully and popping up to his paws.
 "Wouldn’t mind getting some fresh air, anyway!"

 "Great.
 We’ll all be friends in no time," Lone added sarcastically, sighing and rubbing slowly at his features.
 "Lead on, then.
 We’ll be an extra set of eyes for you, at least…and who knows, maybe those guys left some useful stuff behind if they really have cleared out…"

 "For shit’s sake, Tucker, was your village too primitive to teach basic writing?"
 Church complained, wrinkling his muzzle at the hastily-scrawled note in his companion’s claws.

 "Fuck you, dude, I was too busy gettin’ chicks’ numbers to pay attention to that nerd shit," Tucker retorted.
 "Besides, not like this shit is for anything important."
 He held up the sticky square of blue-tinted paper, upon which his sloppy handwriting spelled out:

 Hey wierd alien fuckers – this dead guy came out of a green hole, too.
 Stop fucking up the world and don’t touch my stuff.

 "You spelled ‘weird’ wrong," Church grumbled.
-He glanced at Caboose as the childish chupadore emerged from the base with a backpack strapped to his tall frame, the bell around his neck jingling softly with each bouncy step.
+He glanced at Caboose as the childish soldier emerged from the base with a backpack strapped to his lanky frame, the bell around his neck jingling softly with each bouncy step.
 "Did you go to the bathroom, Caboose?
 I don’t want to stop five minutes after we leave…"

 "Of course I went in there, I had to get my bath frog," Caboose responded matter-of-factly.
 "I thought you said we were going on our adventure in the morning!
 Why are we leaving when the sun is going down and not up?"